 Coppelion was originally serialized in Weekly Young Magazine until May 7, 2012 (2012 #23).
 It was then moved to Monthly Young Magazine on May 9 (2012-06).

-The series has been digitally published in English by Kodansha Comics USA since December 1, 2015.
+The series was digitally published in English by Kodansha Comics USA from December 1, 2015 to December 8, 2016.
 Crunchyroll digitally simulpublished the series from chapter 193 (Act.13) onwards.
 Their simulpub however numbered chapter 193 as the 200th, leading to an incorrect total chapter count of 233.

 Coppelion is a fascinating story to say in the least, with a similar setting to Deadman Wonderland in terms of an earthquake being the cause of the current problem.
 One thing that Coppelion establishes quickly is the fact that each arc is long and forces the reader to care about the survivors and the Coppelion.
 Being a story where the characters themselves aren't too sure of whats going on behind closed doors they mainly focus on evacuating the survivors left in Tokyo.
 The arcs at times do feel like they drag on a little bit but in the long run you end up appreciating the story even more becuase it went that extra bit further to explain things.
 You can almost look at each arc as the story of evacuating the different groups of survivors, there is always a story behind the reason why they stayed behind or why they don't want to go back to the world of the living.
 Coppelion really emphasizes the idea that in the face of death or in the face of salvation past actions will always make the final decision.
 This makes the characters face themselves and ask the question of is what they are doing the right thing?
 For a story that somewhat focuses on the psychological aspect of the nature of humans they don't exactly do a great job at it, I often found that the answer that a character would choose was quite predictable and didn't exactly make the characters question themselves as much as I had hoped.
 The biggest downside to the story would have to be the fact that for a lot of the problems that the Coppelion would face at the most crucial point in evacuating survivors it could always be solved by sending Haruto to the rescue.
 Overall I give the story an 8/10.